nodejs/node/doc/contributing/collaborator-guide.md

      squashing only keeps one author.
    * The "Rebase and merge" method has no way of adding metadata to the commit.
 3. Make sure CI is complete and green.
 If the CI is not green, check for unreliable tests and infrastructure failures.
-If there are not corresponding issues in the [node][unreliable tests] or [build](https://github.com/nodejs/build/issues) repositories, open new issues.
+If there are no corresponding issues in the [node][unreliable tests] or [build](https://github.com/nodejs/build/issues) repositories, open new issues.
 Run a new CI any time someone pushes new code to the pull request.